 - About windows, doors and such, this part might get tricky.

 If they just need a fresh coat of paint, then you can just do that like you would with a real size house.
-Clean them up, abrade them, cover the walls against paint spots (or if you can remove them first, as to install again when painted, than do that), and just go ahead and paint them in any color you like.
+Clean them up, abrade them, cover the walls against paint spots (or if you can remove them first, as to install them again when painted then do that), and just go ahead and paint them in any color you like.

-However, if these are falling appart, as a matter of speaking, then I think it would be hard to look for them and buy them in the exact same size.
+However, if these are falling apart, as a matter of speaking, then I think it would be hard to look for them and buy them in the exact same size.

-What you could do, is look for custom made orders on Etsy for doors and windows, I noticed that that actually excists there.
+What you could do, is look for custom made orders on Etsy for doors and windows, I noticed that that actually exists there.

 Or, you could go ahead and try to make them yourself DIY.